8xq/ExternalAssaultCubeHack/README.md

 # ExternalAssaultCubeHack

 This is a very basic external C# hack for "Assault cube" using memory.dll , this project is simply for learning about game hacking and using "Cheat engine" , there is a chance that the offsts might change and cause the program to not work in the future.
+If you plan to use the offsets in cheat engine make sure you also add the base address when needed.

 ![Alt Text](https://media.giphy.com/media/upF7gdOEE7E9KXyVpF/giphy.gif)